mathandley/fitplot/README.md

 Plot your FitBit data!

 # What does it do?
-It's a bash script for plotting FitBit Activities data exported from the FitBit Dashboard.
+fitplot is a bash script for plotting FitBit Activities data exported from the FitBit Dashboard.
 It uses gawk/sed to clean the raw data from FitBit and gnuplot to plot the graphs.

 # What I'm using it with